khetansarvesh/NLP/unitask_downstream_nlp/instruction_tuning_task.md

 <|im_start|>assistant
 ```
-In this [video](https://www.youtube.com/watch?v=6XeTk8cZUsM) you will see how to finetune a foundation model using the above chat like template on instruction dataset.
+In this [video](https://www.youtube.com/watch?v=6XeTk8cZUsM) you will see how to finetune (using PEFT-LORA) a foundation model using the above chat like template on instruction dataset via TRL library from hugging face.

 Some famous models which are trained using chat template are :
 - InstructGPT / ChatGPT / GPT3.5 by openAI:- Based Model used was GPT3 and in total 30k NLP tasks were trained on this model